Magnet Schools & Programs of Choice

 Da Vinci Academy at South Hall Middle School is a program designed for students who have a passion for learning, primarily focused in the arts, sciences and technology.
 Students who are curious, who are original thinkers and who are open to discovering their gifts in a creative educational setting are prime candidates for this program.
 Intrinsic motivation, creativity and self-discipline are characteristics that DVA students should possess.

 DVA provides a project-based learning environment that features a project-based cooperative learning integrated curriculum.
 The Museum of Inspired Learning offers opportunities for students to research and create collaborative exhibits in a museum setting.
 DVA teachers are carefully selected for their creativity, content expertise, and ability to teach in an integrated fashion; in addition to their DVA classes with multi-talented teachers, students also work with community experts in their fields of study.

 Selection is based on evidence from students’ applications, teacher recommendations, and school transcripts of (a) intrinsic motivation to excel; (b) interest and advanced ability in the arts, sciences and/or technology; (c) creativity; and (d) ability to work well independently and in small group settings.

 The Earhart-Edison Academy (E2) is the Hall County middle school program of choice where students explore Science, Technology, Engineering, and Math in a rich, interdisciplinary context.
 Students are immersed in an environment of STEM exploration that emphasizes service-learning, career exploration and leadership development.

-- STEM: Real-life STEM experiences in technology, product development, research, and authentic applications through various speakers, on-line platforms, contests, and field trips.
+Real-life STEM experiences include technology product development, research, and authentic applications through various speakers, on-line platforms, contests, and field trips.

 For more information, go to http://nhms.hallco.org/web/earhart-edison-acad/ ;